Welcome to today's edition of the Rush 24-7 podcast.

 And then eventually somewhere down the road, they'll come back and join us because they are not going to like the encroachments on individual liberty and freedom and income earning and the punishment that will be aimed at people who take risks and who succeed.

-So the people on our side, I and don't look at don't misunderstand.
+So the people on our side, look at, don't misunderstand.

 It's just frustration.

-And the architects of this are now the ones throwing up their hands in frustration all of a sudden.
+And the architects of this are now the ones throwing up their hands in frustration.

 God, this is horrible.